pdfruth/dallas-docker-meetup-Aug2018/lab03/README.md

 ### Add containerized microservice to extend the MedSearch application to provide the feedback service.

-The presenter will demonstrate detail steps to accomplish the re-hosting of the MedSearch application.
+The presenter will demonstrate detail steps to accomplish the re-factoring of the MedSearch application and extending the application to include feedback.
 The following steps were performed to accomplish the containerization of the existing application.

 ![](../images/usecase-lab03.png)